2015 June: Day trip to 2 lookouts over Wolgan River in Newnes State Forest, NSW, Australia

 At the first lookout, we explore a ledge along a cliff face under the lookout.

-The 2nd lookout, GR 348 101, is now called Green Point, named by Yuri Bolotin in November 2015, in honour of Richard Green.
+The 2nd lookout, GR 348 101, is now called Point Green, named by Yuri Bolotin in November 2015, in honour of Richard Green.
 The lookout is over a gorge of the Wolgan River; and is located 1.7 km from where we park the cars.
 Initially there is a disused track.
 Then it is off-track and involves some bushbashing.

 In this blog, you will find many pictures of these pagodas.